PanDAWMS/panda-docs/docs/source/terminology/terminology.rst

    global input data motion or physical input data.

 activated
-   The job is ready to be dispatched as soon as the compute resource becomes available.
+   The job is ready to be fetched by the pilot as soon as CPU becomes available in the compute resource and the pilot is up and running there.

 sent
    The job was dispatched to the compute resource.